 Coordination: While faculty will help to coordinate some logistics with the Mission, the success of this experience depends on the students who will be participating.
 Students are responsible for any needed fundraising, purchasing of medications and other clinic supplies, and coordination within the UW group.
 Faculty are available to provide guidance to student leaders.

-Academics: Upon completion of the field experience, students will receive a 1-credit independent study (699) through the Emergency Medicine Department at UW.
+Academics: Upon completion of the field experience, students will receive a 1-credit independent study (699) through the Emergency Medicine Department.
 Students must be in good academic standing in order to participate in this program.

 Faculty:

-Medicine: Sean Duffy, MD, Jessica Schmidt, MD, Kevin Wyne, PA-C
+Emergency Medicine: Colleen Andrews, MD, MPH; Jessica Schmidt, MD; Kevin Wyne, PA-C

 Pharmacy: Karen Kopacek, RPh